ruthvikedara/Seq-Unet/README.md

 # Seq-Unet
-Seq-UNet (Sequential U-Net) is an innovative semantic segmentation approach that enhances the segmentation of image sequences by leveraging previous predictions.
+Seq-UNet (Sequential U-Net) is an innovative semantic segmentation approach that enhances the segmentation of continuous image sequences by leveraging previous predictions.
 This project specifically focuses on the real-time semantic segmentation of the median nerve in ultrasound videos.

 ## Overview
 - **Objective:** Achieve real-time semantic segmentation of the median nerve in ultrasound video sequences.